davidcox/showboat/readme.md

-# Showboat
-## A workflow for making full-featured slide presentations in HTML5/svg/flash/sky's-the-limit
+# Showboat: a tool for hackers who want complete control over their slide presentations

+## Why?

 Showboat is an experimental project I've started out of frustration with existing tools for making slide presentations.
-Many such tools exist, but over the years none has really felt right, or let me do what I want to do.
-In particular, my presentations usually include lots of video, animation, and progressively revealed figures (and not a lot of text or bullets).
+Many tools already exist in this space, but over the years none has really felt right, or fully let me do what I want to do.
+In particular, the presentations I give (I'm an academic scientist) tend to include lots of video, animation, and progressively revealed figures... and not a lot of text or bullet points.

 Over the years, I've gone from Powerpoint, to creating entire presentations in Flash, to Apple's Keynote.
 While Keynote was once great and used to serve me reasonably well, the software has been getting worse and worse over the years.
 First, they quietly disabled Flash support (via an unrelated 10.6 OS update... right before I was scheduled to give a talk which included tons of embedded Flash... ugh).
 Then, they made the keynote bundle an opaque binary monstrosity.
-Then they farked up the handling of imported images such that every cut-and-pasted image was stored internally as uncompressed TIFF content, making my presentations weigh in at over a GB (and with a "reduce file size option" that doesn't actually work).
+Then they screwed up the handling of imported images such that every cut-and-pasted image was stored internally as uncompressed TIFF content, making my presentations weigh in at over a GB (and with a "reduce file size option" that doesn't actually work).
+It's really astounding to me how out of control Keynote has gotten.

-At some point, my frustration boiled over, and tools like *Showoff*, *slidy*, and *S5* came to my attention.
-Doing presentation in a web browser seems like a terribly sensible thing to do.  *slidy* and *S5* basically provide some js and css, and have you write HTML, while *Showoff* uses markdown + a little bit of extra syntax.
-While these tools are really cool, they mostly are aimed at the headers-and-bullets crowd (or at least, in the case of *Showoff*, the crowd whose presentations are dominated by code examples), and didn't really do what I needed to: lots of dynamic diagrams and figures and data.
+At some point, my frustration boiled over, and tools like [Showoff](http://github.com/schacon/showoff), [slidy](http://www.w3.org/Talks/Tools/Slidy2/), and [S5](http://meyerweb.com/eric/tools/s5/) came to my attention.
+Doing presentation in a web browser seems like a terribly sensible thing to do.  slidy and S5 basically provide some js and css, and have you write HTML, while Showoff uses markdown + a little bit of extra syntax.
+While these tools are really cool and inspiring, they seem mostly aimed at the "headers-and-bullets" crowd (or at least, in the case of Showoff, the crowd whose presentations are dominated by code examples), and didn't really do what I needed to: lots of dynamic diagrams and figures and data.
 So I started building my own tool.
-I'm calling it "Showboat", in homage to *Showoff*.
-I should note that I am stealing/borrowing ideas liberally from both *slidy* and *Showoff*, so props all around.
+I'm calling it "Showboat", in homage to Showoff.
+I should note that I am stealing/borrowing ideas/code/etc. liberally from both slidy and Showoff, so props all around.

 ## What is it?

 Basically, Showboat consists of three parts:

-1. a python script for starting, compiling, and launching presentations
+1. Python scripts for starting, compiling, launching and serving presentations from the command line
-2. a client-side script (written in Coffeescript) for handling runtime presentation logic
+2. a client-side script (written in Coffeescript) for handling runtime presentation logic.
+Basic support for inline editing of SVGs is also supported (see below)
-3. a presentation markup structure, using the *Jade* templating language, which removes the need to write a lot of needlessly dense HTML.
+3. A set of presentation markup conventions, using the [Jade](http://jade-lang.com/) template language

-Between 2 & 3, there is built a modest little DSL-ish thingy, whereby "builds" of slide components (e.g. fade-in, fade-out, appear, etc., analogous to the builds and actions in Keynote) can be specified.
+As part of #3, there is something that has the flavor of a modest a little domain specific language, whereby "builds" of slide components (e.g. fade-in, fade-out, appear, etc., analogous to the builds and actions in Keynote) can be specified in a relatively minimalist way

 The basic idea is that one can write a simple, clean skeleton in jade: